harrycresswell/harry/content/newsletter/25-02-02-february/index.md

 slug: "february-2025"
 ---

-Packed a fair bit into the first four weeks of two thousand and twenty five.
+Packed a fair bit into the first four and a half weeks of two thousand and twenty five.

 Discovered a new climbing gym, celebrated friend’s birthdays, had some great conversations and made real progress with various work projects.